Man appeals 10-day jail sentence after Conway School Board protest

 Social media posts before the meeting urged those in the community to meet the students at a nearby location to protest safely.

-According to the posts, the protest was organized to oppose the two previously approved policies and the classroom content policy, and also to raise attention to the general public.
+According to the posts, the protest was organized to oppose the two previously approved policies, the classroom content policy and to raise attention to the general public.

-— Information for this article was contributed by Ashley Savage of the Arkansas Democrat-Gazette.